nowke/realtime-dashboard-demo/README.md

 > Note: Provide a valid JSON String as `value` for the dashboard to render the value correctly.

-Let's publish a `53%` value as CPU percentage
+Publish a `53%` value as CPU percentage

 ```
 $ redis-cli